Add Tribune As Your Trusted Source

 Advertisement

-The Air India pilot has not been blamed in the AAIB's preliminary report into the June 12 plane crash that claimed 260 lives, the Centre told the Supreme Court on Thursday.
+The Centre on Thursday told the Supreme Court that the Air India pilot had not been blamed in the Aircraft Accident Investigation Board (AAIB) preliminary report into the June 12 plane crash that claimed 265 lives, including those of both pilots and crew members.

 Advertisement